longlho/node-sophie/README.md

 ## Find Sophie
-Written in JS, using node.js
+Written in JS, using node.js.
+This is still under development.